jolivain/trusted-firmware-a/docs/user-guide.rst

    MPAM registers without trapping into EL3.
 This option doesn't make use of partitioning in EL3, however.
 Platform initialisation code should configure and use partitions in EL3 as required.
 This option defaults to ``0``.

--  ``ENABLE_PAUTH``: Boolean option to enable ARMv8.3 Pointer Authentication
-  support for TF-A BL images itself.
-If enabled, it is needed to use a compiler that supports the option ``-msign-return-address``.
-This flag defaults to 0 and this is an experimental feature.
-  Note that Pointer Authentication is enabled for Non-secure world irrespective of the value of this flag if the CPU supports it.

 -  ``ENABLE_PIE``: Boolean option to enable Position Independent Executable(PIE)
    support within generic code in TF-A. This option is currently only supported